jkuusto/presenter/README.md

 ```
 #### How to Fix It
 1. Escape characters when adding comments. <br>
 Add `comment.comment_text = escape(comment.comment_text)` to the add_comment function.
-This ensures that the user content is escaped properly when stored in the database.
+This ensures that the user content is escaped properly when stored in the database however it may be rendered later.

 - https://github.com/jkuusto/presenter/blob/main/polls/views.py#L157
 2. Escape characters when rendering comments. <br>